 Causative and Risk Factors of Chronic Pains

-Some of these chronic pains result from injuries like bone fractures where the bones break and the pain takes a long time before the pain can be able to fade away.
+Some of these chronic pains result from injuries like bone fractures where the bones break and the pain takes a long time before it fades away.

 Another causative factor of chronic pain is pregnancy, which leads to pelvic pains.
 Statistics have shown that 25% of pregnant women experience this pain which results when the pelvic girdle muscles become tired trying to accommodate the baby.